Application requirements

 Admission Appeals

-Applicants to ECON MUNI can appeal admission decisions within 30 days of receiving them.
-Appeals must be addressed to the Dean of the faculty and can only be submitted in the following ways:
+Applicants to ECON MUNI may appeal admission decisions within 15 days of receiving them.
+Appeals must be addressed to the Dean of the faculty and must be submitted as an original, duly signed document - simple scans or unsigned emails are not accepted.

-All documents delivered to ECON MUNI are assigned a registration number, under which they are kept and handed over to individual ECON MUNI departments.
+All documents delivered to ECON MUNI are assigned a registration number, under which they are kept and handed over to the relevant departments.
 Further details on the appeal process are available here.

 FAQs